pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 <ins onMouseEnter="mouseEnter(this)" data-issue="376" data-iso="approved">is the normalized value of the operand to the <b>Tz</b> operator which</ins>
 shall be specified as a percentage of the normal width of the glyphs, with 100 being the normal width
 <ins onMouseEnter="mouseEnter(this)" data-issue="376" data-iso="approved">of 100%, representing a scaling value of 1.0 for 𝑇<sub>h</sub></ins>.
 The scaling shall apply to the horizontal coordinate in text space, independently of the writing mode.
-It shall affect both the glyph’s shape and its horizontal displacement (that is, its displacement vector).
+It shall affect both the glyph's shape and its horizontal displacement (that is, its displacement vector).
 If the writing mode is horizontal, it shall also affect the spacing parameters 𝑇<sub>c</sub> and 𝑇<sub>w</sub>, as well as any positioning adjustments performed by the <b>TJ</b> operator.
 "Figure 58 — Horizontal scaling" shows the effect of horizontal scaling.
 </p>

 <p class="location">Update Figure 58 as follows:</p>